-'Support His Right To Operate': Huge Crowd Cheers On Bellmawr Gym Reopening In Defiance Of Gov. Murphy's Stay-At-Home Order
+'Support His Right To Operate': Huge Crowd Cheers On Atilis Gym Reopening In Defiance Of Gov. Murphy's Stay-At-Home Order

 BELLMAWR, N.J.
-(CBS) — Atilis Gym in Bellmawr opened up at 8 a.m. to cheers and a huge crowd.
-After two months closed, the gym reopened in defiance of Gov. Phil Murphy’s stay-at-home order.
+(CBS) — The owners of a South Jersey gym have been issued a summons for opening and going against Gov. Phil Murphy’s stay-at-home order.
+Atilis Gym in Bellmawr opened up at 8 a.m. to cheers and a huge crowd after being closed for two months.

+Atilis Gym owners cited for re-opening against Governor Phil Murphy’s order say it’ll get thrown out because “it’s unconstitutional”.
+They plan to open every day and “will accept new clients”. @CBSPhilly pic.twitter.com/cwT931MeBD

 Anthony Diehl was one of many gym members who lined up to be the first to go inside.